amazon-science/gan-control/README.md

 Examples for projecting images to latent space can be found in `notebooks/projection_example.ipynb`.

 ## Training
-The training process consists of phases:
+The training process consists of two phases:
 1. Training a disentangled GAN.
 2. Training control/attribute encoders:
    1. Constructing a {control/attribute : w latent} dataset.